Skip to main content

 Here’s a step-by-step guide:

 Make sure it’s only a surface-level issue and hasn’t gone through the full frame.
-If it has gone through the fra,.
-You could be facing a more serious issue. - Clean the area
+If it has gone through the frame, you could be facing a more serious issue.

 Use the included scratch remover or touch-up paint for a clean finish.

-How Do You Fix a Warped or Bent Vinyl Window Frame?
+Can You Fix a Warped or Bent Vinyl Window Frame Without Replacing It?

 Warping is less common than cracks but more difficult to fix.
 It usually results from improper installation or long-term structural pressure.